-Jennifer Peraza, PsyD is the Psychology Internship Training Director and a licensed clinical psychologist in neuropsychology at Denver Health.
+Jennifer Peraza, PsyD, ABPP-CN is the Psychology Internship Training Director and a licensed clinical psychologist, Board Certified in Clinical Neuropsychology.
 She is an adjunct Instructor with the University of Colorado School of Medicine's Department of Psychiatry.
 Dr. Peraza completed her doctoral degree in clinical psychology in the neuropsychology track at Pacific University.
 She completed her internship in the neuropsychology track at Central Arkansas VA Healthcare System and a two-year clinical neuropsychology post-doctoral fellowship at New Mexico VA Health Care System.
 Dr. Peraza specializes in adult and geriatric outpatient and inpatient neuropsychological assessment with interests in human diversity.